CHECKING OUT BOOKS IN THE LIBRARY

 WE HAVE a wide variety of materials for student use: lots of novels in English and French, (paperback and hardcover) lots of non-fiction books, a small Reference collection, including IB study guides, and more!
 We also have 40 computers for Internet access, word processing, printing and for using Destiny - our online catalogue.
 ALSO, we have an excellent digital library, just log in to see what's available on the homepage.
-Get a brochure with passwords from the library for logging in at home.
+Get a bookmark with passwords from the library for logging in at home.

 VSB Library (Destiny)